SynixeContractors/Documents/certs/anti-tank/lat.md

 ![LAT Stats](../images/lat_stats.png)

 The area needs to be clear of any people or large obstructions.
 Do not fire the weapon while against a wall or other structure that will redirect the overpressured air back towards you.

+Backblast also precludes you from firing the weapon indoors.
+There needs to be significant open and clear area inside of a structure for you to consider firing from there (such as big and high warehouse)

 ### Callouts